S-Pooja/Getting-and-Cleaning-Data/README.md

 -         Measurements  (Data=X_train           Dim=7352 by 561   Content=smartphone measurements on 561 time and frequency domain variables from accelerometer and gyroscope)

--Read the test data from 9 unique subjects on 6 basic activities via phone accelerometer and gyroscope measurements.
+- Read the test data from 9 unique subjects on 6 basic activities via phone accelerometer and gyroscope measurements.

 -         Subjects      (Data=Subject_test      Dim=2947 by 1     Content=Subject ID),